neomedia6989/docs-2/docs/plex/libraries.md

 ??? info "Collections"

     If the server owner has curated collections of content, they will appear here.
 These may include grouped genres of movies, different TV networks for series, or film franchises.

-    We utilize Plex Meta Manager to keep up-to-date collections for all libraries to help organize content based on streaming service, broadcast network, popular and trending charts as well as country, franchise, language and more!

 ??? info "Playlists"